Top 10 Worst Parts of the Dark Ages

 The Contenders

 The 12th century was harsh.
 From around 1522 and afterwards, a Little Ice Age hit Europe.
-The average temperature tanked and many of the deaths caused in the Dark Ages were due to freezing to death.
-I believe it was around 15% of the English from that time period died freezing to death.
-The biggest problem didn't wasn't that, either.
+The average temperature tanked, and many of the deaths in the Dark Ages were due to freezing to death.
+I believe around 15% of the English from that time period died from freezing to death.

+The biggest problem wasn't that, either.
 Around 1317, England received large amounts of rain.
 It wasn't just depressing.
 It killed crops.
-Farmers' fields were always flooded, and it was an uphill battle to grow crops, and feed yourself and your family.
+Farmers' fields were always flooded, and it was an uphill battle to grow crops and feed yourself and your family.
 The lack of crops made the prices skyrocket, and only the rich could buy food.

 12 Personal hygiene was beyond terrible

 Common misconception.
-Christian monks were in fact responsible for creating the modern university as well as preserving every bit of information they could find.
-Actually if you look at history they were the trailblazers of scientific progress.
-If they did discourage learning then this would be true, but that's not the case if you look how many Catholic clergies have dedicated themselves into science.
+Christian monks were, in fact, responsible for creating the modern university as well as preserving every bit of information they could find.
+If you look at history, they were the trailblazers of scientific progress.
+If they did discourage learning, this would be true, but that's not the case.
+Many Catholic clergies dedicated themselves to science.

 Actually, without Christianity, we wouldn't have things like the scientific method.
 The church established the first universities, and from them came great scholars and inventors.